Why An Infographic Version?

 The talented Edwina has created an infographic version of the most popular post on this blog, How To Write TV Series Bibles for us.
 Originally written waaaaay back in 2009, my TV series bible post has now received in excess of 150K+ visits!!!
 Amazing.

-I love the “cartoony” feel of Edwina’s infographic.
+I love the “cartoony” feel of Edwina’s infographic version.
 I think it fits the “feel” of the information and style of the post really well.
 Be sure to follow Edwina on Twitter and say hello!

 About TV Series Bibles & TV Writing